 An audiologist measures a patient’s hearing and sense of balance, identifies problems and recommends treatment.
 Audiologists can prescribe hearing aids and advise patients how to use them.

 test the patient’s hearing using specialist equipment such as an audiometer

-adjust and calibrate (balance) the equipment – maybe do minor repairs
+adjust and calibrate (balance) the equipment – perhaps carrying out minor repairs

 record and interpret readings to help clinical staff diagnose what is causing hearing problems

 test the patient’s sense of balance and check for symptoms of neurological disease

 take a mould of the patient’s ear for making the ear insert for a hearing aid

 choose and fit suitable hearing devices, such as hearing aids or cochlear implants